refi64/protic/README.md

 ### Conditionals

-pH also supports conditionals.
+protic also supports conditionals.
 For instance:

 ```html
 <+ if="$config == dev" include="dev.html">
 ```

-You can call pH with something like `pH -Dconfig=dev` when building in development mode.
-This is essentially the pH version of C's `#if`.
+You can call protic with something like `protic -Dconfig=dev` when building in development mode.
+This is essentially the protic version of C's `#if`.
 Here, the *if* serves as a sort of "prefix"; it comes before your command, and it will cause it to not be run if the condition is false.